Athletic Training Education B.S.

 Course can be taken fall or spring

-6 credits of Human/Behav Science required: includes any course with the abbreviation ANTH, HST, LANG, PHIL, POLS, PSYS, REL, SOC, THE
+6 credits of Human/Behav Science required: includes any course with the subject prefix ANTH, HST, LANG, PHIL, POLS, PSYS, REL, SOC, THE

 6 credits of diversity requirements must be taken prior to graduation (3 credits D1 and 3 credits D1 or D2).